cityofaustin/atd-data-tech/atddatms_channel_doc.md

 2. If the `conda skeleton` command yields MinGW gcc error on Windows platform after you installed the MinGW on your windows, please use a Linux or a MacOS system instead.
 Currently, I don’t have a viable solution for this issue.

+3. Installing pymssql may run into a wheel problem.
+In this case, please visit this [page](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pymssql) to download the right wheel for your operating system.
+Thanks to the work of Laboratory For Fluorescence Dynamics at University of California, Irvine.